EagleJinWt/YAMCS/README.md

 | **Toolhead Cutter** | Optional — for cleaner color transitions |
 | **MOSFETs (x2)** | Used to emulate button presses on the buffer’s control PCB |

 *No extra mounting hardware needed!
-It's all off-the-shelf parts so they mount as it!*
+It's all off-the-shelf parts so they mount as is!*

 ---